motoani/Amaze/README.md

 VIEW_WIDTH and VIEW_HEIGHT are self-explanatory.
 128 square is default and with current (lack of) optimisations a maximum size of 170 square or 150 by 200 makes sense.
 The title screen is only 128px square anyway so looks untidy to do more.

 There are various debug and optional defines annotated.
-SHOW_MAZE is of interest to users with larger displays as it will do a map on the right hand side of the screen.
-This makes the task easier but can also be used to help world-building.

 maze.h
 ------